You Never Give Me Your Money

 "You Never Give Me Your Money" is a song by the English rock band the Beatles.
-It was written by Paul McCartney (and credited to Lennon–McCartney) and documented the financial and personal difficulties facing the band.
-The song is the first part of the medley on side two of their 1969 album Abbey Road and was recorded in stages between May and August that year.
+It was written by Paul McCartney (and credited to Lennon–McCartney), and thematically documents the personal difficulties the band was facing.
+The song is the first part of the medley on side two of the 1969 album Abbey Road and was recorded in stages between May and August that year.

-The song was the first one to be recorded for the medley, which was conceived by McCartney and producer George Martin as a finale for the Beatles' career.
+The song was the first one recorded for the medley, which was conceived by McCartney and producer George Martin as a finale to the Beatles' career.
 The backing track was recorded at Olympic Sound Studios in Barnes, London, but the remainder of overdubs occurred at EMI Studios.
-Musically, the song is made up of a suite of various segments, ranging from a piano ballad at the beginning through to guitar arpeggios at the end.
+The song contains a suite of various segments, ranging from a piano ballad at the beginning through to guitar arpeggios at the end.